cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 When `npm run dev` picks up the changes, you should see that your page has changed to what you created.
 In particular, it alerts you with "TODO" when you click on the button.

-It is not very useful just yet, but you can make it more so.
+Your page is not very useful yet, but you can make it more so.

 ## Install CosmJs